you ever dreamed about something that you know plays some sort of significance

 After that I was lost.
 There wasn’t much else I could really do.
 Kyla was dead.
 Danny had been arrested.
 My sleuthing skills apparently seem to have deteriorated.
 The message in my dream must have been there for some use.
 I just have to find out: why I have been given this name and what to do with it.

 My mind raced to what I was forgetting.
 Medication.
 Already running to my bag, I yanked the tablet bottle and dropped out three which I flung into my mouth as if my life depended on it.
 And it probably did.
 Proceeding to get a glass of water, and lying down on my sofa, my eyes began to feel drowsy and with each successive blink, they remained closed for a longer period of time.
 Before I knew it, I was asleep and dreaming

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, M_Azam720Write a Review